nss-evening-cohort-3/zoolandia-razor-group-zerba/README.md

 - Using the ERD you created in [draw.io](https://www.draw.io/),
 - Create a model and matching migration for the `ZoolandiaRazor` project.
 - Implement a fully unit tested Repository.
-- Implement Fully implement the Razor Views for the supplied `Animal`, `Habitat` and `Employee` controllers using the Specifications below. should only be responsible for receiving user input and printing output.
+- Implement the Razor Views for the supplied `Animal`, `Habitat` and `Employee` controllers using the Specifications below. should only be responsible for receiving user input and printing output.